Baez ties career high with 23rd homer, Cubs beat Padres 5-4

+CHICAGO (AP) - He's already an All-Star, but Javier Baez keeps finding ways to shine even brighter.

-CHICAGO (AP) - Javier Baez tied his career high with his 23rd home run and took over the National League lead with 84 RBIs, helping the Chicago Cubs defeat the San Diego Padres 5-4 on Friday.
+Baez tied his career high with his 23rd homer and took over the National League lead with 84 RBIs, helping the Chicago Cubs defeat the San Diego Padres 5-4 on Friday.
+The infielder also tripled and threw out a runner at home in the eighth inning as the Cubs survived a late bullpen meltdown.

+"Javy's game today was complete," manager Joe Maddon said.
+"Too many times in our industry we get hung up just on offensive numbers, but we won that game today on defense."

+Baez, who's batting .299, is at the top of National League MVP candidates, at least as far as his teammates are concerned.

 Pedro Strop nearly wasted a 5-2 advantage, allowing Cory Spangenberg's RBI double and Travis Jankowski's run-scoring grounder before third baseman David Bote threw out Spangenberg at the plate trying to score on Manuel Margot's grounder.
 Baez had thrown out Jankowski at the plate in the eighth when Jankowski tried to score on Hunter Renfroe's grounder to second.